apache/incubator-flagon-tap/README.md

 ## License

-Copyright 2016 The Charles Stark Draper Laboratory, Inc.

 TAP is released under the Apache v2.0 License.
-See the LICENSE file for more information.
+See the LICENSE and NOTICE file for more information.